popgengui/agestrucnb/README.md

 		iv.  psutils

-		v.   configparser, for python 2 only.
+		v.   for python 2 only, configparser.y.
 This is a backported python 3 package, different than the default python2 ConfigParser package.
+		vi.  for python2 only, if not already in your distribution, the ttk package.
+The pip package can be installed with pip install pyttk.

 Installation
 ------------